Communities In Schools of Central Texas Leadership

 Sr. Program Director of Campus Based Services

 Erica is a member of the Hays County Child Protective Board and helps provide resources for children and families across Hays and Caldwell Counties.
-Erica has been the recipient of multiple Employee Excellence Awards a Leadership Academy Cohort Award and a Leadership Excellence Award.
+Erica has earned multiple Employee Excellence Awards a Leadership Academy Cohort Award and a Leadership Excellence Award.
 She currently resides in Hays Co. with her husband Michael (LCSW, LCDC) of 16 years, with their sons Lyndon and Lincoln.
 During their free time, they love hosting friends and family for backyard BBQ’s.

 Sr. Program Director of Campus Based Services